embeddedio/expo-udp/README.md

 ## Testing with the Expo Module App
 1. Start the Node.js UDP Server on your local machine.
-2. Run the Expo Module App on your device or emulator.
+2. Run the Expo Module App on your device or emulator with an **EAS development build**.
-3. Configure the App to connect to the Node.js server's IP and port.
+3. Configure the app to connect to the Node.js server's IP and port.
 4. Send and receive messages between the Expo app and the Node.js server to verify the communication.

 ## Contributing